fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-multi-currency-transactions.md

 Imagine you're on a business trip abroad and pay for a hotel with your USD bank card.
 The hotel bill is €1500, but your bank statement shows a charge of $1,789.35.

-In Fiskl, you can record this transaction in euros (€1500) while still tracking the USD amount ($1,789.35).
+In Fiskl, you can record this transaction in Euros (€1500) while still tracking the USD amount ($1,789.35).
 This approach maintains the accuracy of your records and helps you monitor exchange rate impacts on your expenses.
 </details>

 ## Recording multi-currency transactions in Fiskl